 - Yamaha P-45

 We will compare each instrument according to a few requirements, such as the sound engine, the hammer-action keyboard, any available or unique features and the overall value you will receive in distinct contrast to the retail price.

-Before we move forward, please take a look at our selections for the best digital pianos currently on the market that are also great instruments for beginners:
+Before we move forward, please take a look at some of the best selling digital pianos currently on the market:

 Now, let’s jump right into it by beginning with the Alesis Coda Pro.